bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 Refer the [Payment on Bitmark CLI](payment-on-bitmark-cli.md) document to:

-* Install the Bitmark-Wallet
+* Install the Bitmark-Wallet for transaction payments.

-* Install the bitcoind or litecoind

-* Link the Bitmark-Wallet with the bitcoind or litecoind

-* Get `testnet` bitcoin or litecoin.

 <br>
 <br>